| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 1. Jesus' words to the seven churches are conditional.
 Their response to His warning determined their future.

 2. The judgments of the seals and trumpets are also conditional.
-God wants unbelievers to repent and turn to Him.
+God wants unbelievers to repent and turn to Him (cf. Rev. 9:20-21; 16:9,11,21).

-As in the OT, God's universal redemptive plan (cf. Gen. 3:15; 15:12-2; 17:1-8, also note Acts 2:23; 3:18; 4:28; 13:29) is unconditional based on His promises but also conditional (cf. Gen. 12:1; Revelation 2-3) on human covenantal response .
+As in the OT, God's universal redemptive plan (cf. Gen. 3:15; 15:12-2; 17:1-8, also note Acts 2:23; 3:18; 4:28; 13:29) is unconditional based on His actions and promises but also conditional (cf. Gen. 12:1; Revelation 2-3) on human covenantal response.
 This universal redemptive plan is revealed in the heavenly scenes of chapters 4 and 5.

-▣ "a door standing open in heaven" This is a PERFECT PASSIVE PARTICIPLE, meaning that the door was opened by deity (PASSIVE VOICE) and remained open (PERFECT TENSE).
+▣ "a door standing open in heaven" This is a PERFECT PASSIVE PARTICIPLE, meaning that the door was opened by Deity (PASSIVE VOICE) and remained open (PERFECT TENSE).
 This is another way of expressing God's revelation of Himself to mankind.
 It is very similar to Rev. 19:11; Ezek.
 1:1; Matt.
 3:16; John 1:51 and Acts 7:55-56.

-▣ "come up here" Dispensationalists have assumed that this is the secret rapture of the Church because of their presuppositional understanding of the book of the Revelation (all OT prophecies must be literally fulfilled; the church and Israel are totally separate; the church will be secretly raptured to heaven so that OT prophecies can be fulfilled to an earthly Israel).
-Often this interpretation is supported by an argument from silence, since the word "church" does not appear in Revelation after chapter 3 (except in Rev. 22:10).
+Often this interpretation is supported by an argument from silence, since the word "church" does not appear in Revelation after chapter 3 (except in Rev. 22:10; see note on "saints" at Rev. 5:8).
 However, there is nothing in the text to imply that anyone but John was called up to heaven.

-Because of the "lightning" and "thunder" of Rev. 4:5, this may be an allusion to Moses being called up (cf. Exod.
-19:20,24) on Mt.
+Because of the "lightning" and "thunder" of Rev. 4:5, this may be an allusion to Moses being called up on Mt.
 Sinai to receive God's revelation (cf. Exodus 19-20, esp.
 19:16,19).

 Also notice the mention of God's voice like a loud trumpet in Exod.
 19:19.

 ▣ "what must take place after these things" This phrase may be an allusion to Dan.
 2:29,45.
 If so, it refers to historical events in a series, not future events.
-Revelation is not things in the first century and things in a far distant future century, but events that:
+Revelation is not only things in the first century and things in a far distant future century, but events that:

 1. recur in every age (cf. Matt.
 24:4-14)